rbachawal/project1/MotrCodingStyle.md

 ### Reach Out to Us

-You can reach out to us with your questions, feedback, and comments through our [CORTX Communication Channels](/SUPPORT.md
+You can reach out to us with your questions, feedback, and comments through our cortx-questions@seagate.com